adityaathalye/shite/README.md

 - Simple metadata system, content namespacing, static asset organisation etc.

 - To construct it from small, composable, purely functional, Unix-tool-like parts, because I like that sort of stuff a lot.
-Thus, `shite` has become a a wee system of pipelined workflows driven by streams of file events.

 - To give myself a seamless REPL-like edit-save-build-preview workflow.
   - Hot-build page processing (compile + build on save.)